adlnet/xAPI-Spec/xAPI.md

 ## 9.0 Profiles and Communities of Practice

 xAPI strictly defines the structure of statements communicated between the client and an LRS but is very flexible as to the content of that statement structure.
 For example, the specification requires that all statements have a verb property, but does not restrict the values of that property; any verb can be used.
-This flexibility enables Tin Can to be used in any context, including future use cases not envisaged by the specification authors.
+This flexibility enables xAPI to be used in any context, including future use cases not envisaged by the specification authors.

 It is intended that Communities of Practice (CoPs) will define the identifiers (verbs, activity types, contextual relationships, extensions, etc.) to be used in their use cases.
-It is very important that such communities exist and share best practices.
+It is very important that such communities exist
+and share best practices.
 The CoP will define these identifiers in a profile.
 This is a set of rules and/or vocabularies to implemented in addition to xAPI for the particular use case being addressed.

 It is recommended that a profile use a unique "category" within a Statement's context to refer to any Statement